nbrugger-tgm/JSimpage/docs/Usage.md

 ````
 for detailed information take a look at [here](Configuration.md)

-The most important one is `homeurl` it t
+The most important one is `homeurl`.
+It is necessary for redirects and they may occour sometimes you dont like to have them when homeurl is not set.

+> Think of a situation where your side is hosted on example.com/side

 ### Creating a Page
 A Page is like a new HTML file where the user can navigate to.
 And there is the Class `Page` .
 We like to create a page where the user can log in. *(we will also do the backend later)*